Pernarava–Šaravai Forest

-The Pernarava-Šaravai Forest (Pernaravos–Šaravų miškai) is a forest in Kėdainiai District Municipality, central Lithuania, located 2 km west off Josvainiai.
+The Pernarava–Šaravai Forest (Pernaravos–Šaravų miškai) is a forest in Kėdainiai District Municipality, central Lithuania, located 2 km west off Josvainiai.
 Covering an area of 3570 ha, it consists of smaller forests: the Šaravai Forest, the Sviliai Forest, the Pernarava Forest, the Juodgiris.
 Most of the forest is drained by the Šušvė tributaries (the Liedas, the Vikšrupis, the Putnupys) while the western part is drained by the Aluona and its tributary the Sakuona.

-As of 2005, 50 % of the area was covered by birch, 20 % by spruce, 8 % by aspen, 8 % by ash, 4 % by oak, 9 % by black alder, 1 % by white alder tree groups.
-The fauna of the forest consists of wild boar, roe deer, moose, red fox, raccoon dog, pine marten, badger, hare, squirrel, beaver, muskrat, as well as hazel grouses, black storks, Eurasian woodcocks, lesser spotted eagles and northern goshawks.
+As of 2005, 50% of the area was covered by birch, 20% by spruce, 8% by aspen, 8% by ash, 4% by oak, 9% by black alder, 1% by grey alder tree groups.
+The fauna of the forest consists of wild boar, roe deer, moose, red fox, raccoon dog, pine marten, badger, hare, squirrel, beaver, muskrat, as well as hazel grouse, black storks, Eurasian woodcocks, lesser spotted eagles and northern goshawks.
 Part of the forest belongs to the Pavikšrupys Botanical Zoological Sanctuary.
 There is a nature monument the Šaravai Oak Tree in the Šaravai Forest.

 There are Pavikšrupys, Sviliai, Sviliukai, Degimai, Rugėnai, Būdai, Graužiai, Skaistgiriai, Šaravai, Paaluonys, Vincentava, Kantrimas. villages inside the forest or on its edges.